8.3 C

 11. Wink

-Wink is mainly used for creating interactive tutorial content.
+Wink is mainly used to create interactive tutorial content.
 This Linux screen capture software comes with very competitive features for screen recording.
-It also supports all the major OS platforms, including Windows, Linux, and other Unix-based systems.
+It also supports all the major OS platforms, including Windows, Linux, and Unix-based systems.

 12. Freeseer